Top Moscow Site: Red Square, Russia

 Situated in the very heart of town between the historic quarter of merchants called "Kitai-gorod" and Kremlin's citadel, the Red Square is the zero meridian of Moscow's main streets.
 It is also made up by a number of outstanding landmarks.

-The Red Square is listed a UNESCO World Heritage Site, is a place where national celebrations and parades are held and is the #1 must visit in Moscow.
+The Red Square is listed a UNESCO World Heritage Site, is a place where national celebrations and parades are held, and is the #1 must visit during a Moscow tour.